tamzinatkins/offmychest/_posts/2021-01-01-year-of-intention.md

 I also want to journal every week to spend time reflecting and exploring thoughts.
 What I'm grateful for.
 Recounting a transformative experience.
 Or diving deeper into a conversation I had earlier with a friend.
 Some of these topics will be shared here on this blog.

 ### Coloring
 Continuing within the creativity realm, I love how therapeutic I find coloring books to be.
 This is another activity I started in 2020 and one want to bring into 2021 and beyond.
 I started with this [coloring book](https://www.johannabasford.com/book/secret-garden/).
-I find it to be relaxing, and a nice way to wind down in the evening.
+I find it to be relaxing, and a nice way to wind down.

 ### Do nothing